lucklight333/Nuaseva/README.md

 I have created Nuaseva(PROE) erc20 token to account for the value of the Nuaseva Community.
 I am cultivating this community based on my experience with human nature as it relates to natural laws pertaining to equality and universal principles of integrity, volunteering and wealth.
 This becomes possible for all when true value and creativity reach consensus.

 PROE(pasture raised organic eggs) erc20 token will be a renewable resource pegged impact crypto with blockchain market determined prices that will grow with community over time.
-PROE a Holochain impact crypto credit accounting system will be pegged to the local market rate of 12 pasture raised eggs plus 20% to cover liquidation costs.
-It will always cost 120 PROE credits for a dozen pasture raised organic eggs or 60 organic quail eggs.
+PROSE a Holochain impact crypto credit accounting system will be pegged to the local market rate of pasture raised eggs plus 20% to cover liquidation costs.
+It will always cost 120 PROE credits for a dozen pasture raised organic eggs or two dozen organic quail eggs.
 PROE erc20 will swap to PROE hApp at a minimum of 1b1 ratio, with no maximum limit on how high the erc20 could rise in value based on the unlimited value of an ever growing community of sole enterprise Holonteers.
-I will develop international local cooperatives that will source these premium quality eggs locally and accept PROE hApp credits for them.
+I will develop international local cooperatives that will source these premium quality eggs locally and accept PROSE hApp credits for them.
 Market flux in PROE erc20 will generate market activity that will contribute to impacting organic chicken or quail egg back yard and larger scale producers in beneficial ways.

-PROE hApp credits being market stable will preserve purchasing power against national currency inflation and allow for overbought and oversold market conditions to be navigated to maintain liquidity for all.
-A total of six decentralized ninja pools will be available on the dApp and hApp for all.
+PROSE hApp credits being market stable will preserve purchasing power against national currency inflation and allow for overbought and oversold market conditions to be navigated to maintain liquidity for all.
+A total of four decentralized ninja pools will be available on the dApp and hApp for all.

 Public ledger cryptos:
 PROE erc20 token will be the portal to blockchain cryptos.
-PROE hApp credit will be a portal to Holochain cryptos and redemption.
+PROSE hApp credit will be a portal to Holochain cryptos and redemption.
 PAYO electronic currency will be a portal to local fiat in 200+ countries.

 Private ledger cryptos:
 EUNO will be an anonymous portal to a large network of international services.
-CCX will be an anonymous portal to interest bearing accounts.
-LTHN will be an anonymous portal to vpn use.

 These pools will be managed by ninja bots using sha3 cryptography.
 Each swap will take place between users of the dApp and hApp pool stats will be public.
 The ninja bots will serve as escrow agents overseeing each exchange for validity and ensure security is maintained eternally.